ruc-practical-ai/codespaces-tutorial/README.md

 ## Introduction

 GitHub Codespaces provide an easy way to get started developing.
-It is important to know how to set up a development environment manually, but Codespaces can help expedite the time it takes to start a new project by automating this.
+It is important to know how to set up a development environment manually so we can understand how development environments work and what tools comprise suitable environments for our purposes, but Codespaces can help expedite the time it takes to start a new project by automating this.

+For those familiar with Docker, codespaces are similar, but abstract away many of the details of working with containers to enable a seamless remote development experience with little preparation work on the user's side.
+The codespace, all its dependencies, how it is built and installed, are all defined in a `.devcontainer/devcontainer.json` file.
+This file is used to build the container from an image.
+Codespaces integrate seamlessly with VS Code, and even allow specification of VS Code configuration settings which will be active in the codespace.
+This allows us to have consistent VS Code configurations across collaborators, and to use different configurations across projects, all while leaving our local settings unchanged.

 You can learn about Codespaces through GitHub's [documentation](https://docs.github.com/en/codespaces/overview) and watch a short video [here](https://docs.github.com/en/codespaces).
-This tutorial provides some basic resources and gets you started working with Codespaces in your browser and through VSCode.
+This tutorial provides some basic resources to help you get started working with Codespaces in your browser and through VS Code.

 ## Usage

-You can use codespaces in a browser or in local VSCode.
+You can use codespaces in a browser or in local VS Code.
 Both are covered here.

 ### Using Codespaces in a Browser

 The easiest way to use Codespaces is in a web browser.
-Navigate to the repository you are interested in working on, click the `Code` button, click `Codespaces`, and click `Create codespace on main`.
-A VSCode window will open in your browser so you can work on the files in the repository as you normally would.
+Navigate to the repository you are interested in working on and click on the `code` &rarr; `codespaces` &rarr; `create codespace on main` buttons.
+A VS Code window will open in your browser so you can work on the files in the repository as you normally would.

+The upside of using codespaces in a web browser is that absolutely zero setup is required.
+This method of using codespaces is excellent for demonstrating intermediate work-products to collaborators, and especially to non-technical stakeholders who might not want to set up development environments and might not even have VS Code installed.
+The downside is that some features, especially `matplotlib` widgets, might not work well.

-### Using Codespaces in Local VSCode
+### Using Codespaces in Local VS Code - Connect from VS Code

-It is convenient to use your local VSCode installation to connect to a Codespace.
+To get more flexibility, you can use your local VS Code installation to connect to a Codespace.
+This allows you to use your local VS Code as a one stop resource for developing in local and remote repositories, using your own development environment or a remote environment as desired.
 To do this, you will need to first take care of some [prerequisites](https://docs.github.com/en/codespaces/developing-in-a-codespace/using-github-codespaces-in-visual-studio-code#prerequisites).

-Follow the instructions there to first install the Github Codespaces extension for VSCode.
+Follow the instructions there to first install the Github Codespaces extension for VS Code.
 With the extension installed, click the Remote Explorer icon, then click GitHub Codespaces, and then sign in with your Git credentials.

 Once signed in, you can create a new codespace by clicking `+` on the Remote Explorer sidebar.
 Type the name of the repository you want to develop in there (e.g., the name of one of your assignments).
 Click the branch you want to develop on and the machine you want to use.

 If you want to use an existing codespace, click the plug icon to connect to it.

+### Using Codespaces in Local VS Code - Connect from Browser

+One of the easiest ways to use local VS Code to connect to a remote codespace is to open the codespace in the browser and then click on the `code` &rarr; `codespaces` &rarr; `create codespace on main` buttons.

+Once the codespace is open in the browser, click the three bars in the top left corner and select `Open in VS Code Desktop`.

+### Tips

+#### Checking Codespace Creation Status

+Some codespaces in this class might take a long time to build, especially codespaces that have dependencies on latex or tex-live.
+Use `Cmd` / `Ctrl` + `Shift` + `P` &rarr; `Codespaces: View Creation Logs` to check status.

+#### Rebuilding the Container

+The codespace and all its dependencies are are defined in the devcontainer.
+If we make changes to the devcontainer, we need to reload it for those changes to take effect.
+Use `Cmd` / `Ctrl` + `Shift` + `P` &rarr; `Codespaces: Rebuild Container` to rebuild the container.

+Do not use `gh codespace rebuild` unless you really want to rebuild the entire image (including the base container environment that the codespace is built from, which in most cases in this class we leave unchanged).
+This takes a long time since it re-downloads the entire image.

 ### Limitations

-Note that codespaces have some limitations, especially when using VSCode in the web.
-See VSCode's [page](https://code.visualstudio.com/docs/remote/codespaces) for more details.
+Note that codespaces have some limitations, especially when using VS Code in the web.
+See VS Code's [page](https://code.visualstudio.com/docs/remote/codespaces) for more details.

 One limitation is that using codespaces in a browser might make viewing plots difficult.
 If using codespaces in a browser, you will need to view plots in Jupyter or save them as files rather than view them by spawning new windows in Python.
+These issues can be mitigated by opening the codespace in local VS Code.

 ## Codespaces in this Class

+In this class (and professionally), you are expected to know how to set up a local development environment yourself and to work in codespaces.
+You are expected to know when it is appropriate to use either mode of working, and be able to switch between local and remote development to best serve your project and goals for that particular programming session.

-In this class, you are expected to know how to set up a local development environment yourself.
-This is so that you can (1) understand all the required tools that help your programs run under the hood and (2) be ready to build your own development environments using more advanced tools like Docker, or even Codespaces later on.
+The expectation that you know how to maintain a local development environment (in addition to knowing how to use codespaces) is held so that you can (1) understand all the required tools that help your programs run under the hood and (2) be ready to build your own development environments using more advanced tools like Docker, or even your own codespaces later on.
 When you build these environments, you provide tools like Docker and Codespaces all the commands needed to automate all the set up that goes into standing up a development environment.
-Having done this manually ensures that you are qualified to do it automatically via those tools!
+Having done this manually while maintaining your own environment in the safety of an academic setting ensures that you are qualified to do it automatically via those tools later!

-Professionally, you are expected to know how to set up both local and remote development environments for different projects using a variety of tools.
-Knowing how to set up a local development environment manually will prepare you to set one up using any other tools.

-Using your own development environment is the preferred method for completing assignments in this class for those reasons.
-However, to ensure that the class is accessible to all, on any computer, using Git Hub codespaces is always allowed as a backup plan.

 All assignments in this course will come with the proper *dotfiles* (i.e., hidden files that begin with a `.`) to define that assignment's codespace if you need it.